windwhiterain/Elf/readme.md

 4. ./network:store network directory build by Elf.
 5. ./network/\<network name>:an example network that inner content
 should only be accessed via Elf.
-6. When editing a plugin's network in Elf,schemas and operators defined in the same plugin or its dependent plugin is available. same plugin
+6. When editing a plugin's network in Elf,only schemas and operators defined in the same plugin or its dependent plugin is available. same plugin
 ### Compile To Taichi